Here are 10 ways you can ease into Earth Day:

 9. We love books to help with big ideas too.
 The Lorax by Dr Seuss, Me… Jane by McDonald, Rhino in the House by Kirk, The Tree Lady by Hopkins and McElmurry, Miss Fox’s Class Goes Green by Spinelli, The Bee Book by Milner, The Things That I LOVE about TREES by Butterworth.
 I could go on and on here I am a BOOK-A-HOLIC.

 What are your favorite earth friendly books?

 10. See if you can quit fast fashion.
 Rent the Runway and Lady Jet Set make that so easy and FUN.
 It is so tempting to grab that cute silly Tee at Target but do you know how it was made?
-Were chemicals and dyes poured back into our waterways as it was made?
+Did chemicals and dyes pour back into our waterways as it was made?
 Do you really need it?
 I know, party pooper but you probably will still have a great day without it.

 Tell us your tips!